 Student TAP Coach - High School Diploma

-For students seeking their first New York State financial aid award in academic year 2006-2007 and thereafter, Education Law requires you to have a high school diploma from a recognized school providing secondary education within the United States, to have a GED/high school equivalency diploma, or to achieve a passing score on one of four approved “ability-to-benefit” tests.
+For students seeking their first New York State financial aid award in academic year 2006-2007 and thereafter, Education Law requires you to have a high school diploma from a recognized school providing secondary education within the United States, to have a high school equivalency diploma earned through passing the Test Assessing Secondary Completion,(TASC), formally known as the GED, or to achieve a passing score on one of four approved “ability-to-benefit” tests.

 If you first received NYS financial aid in academic year 1996-1997 through 2005-2006, you must have a high school diploma, have a GED/high school equivalency diploma, or achieve a passing score on an approved ability-to-benefit test.